ooni/ooni.org/content/post/2022-state-of-internet-censorship-philippines/index.md

-_Summary of OONI Probe Web Connectivity measurement data for the Philippines from 1 January until 30 Jun 2022_
+_Summary of OONI Probe Web Connectivity measurement data for the Philippines from 1 January until 30 June 2022_

 During the testing period from 1 January 2022 until 30 June 2022, more than 390,000 web connectivity measurements in the Philippines were collected using the OONI Probe.
 The web connectivity measurements could not confirm any blocking by ISPs.
 However, a number of blocked websites could be confirmed through heuristic analysis.